Bill Belichick’s signing of Cam Newton proves he’s still a step ahead of the NFL. And yes, that includes the Seahawks

 “I was able to return to form, playing at a Pro Bowl level and reaching the Super Bowl once more,” Warner wrote on NFL.com.
 “Knowing Cam’s track record and the competitor that lies within him, I would not be surprised if he once again rose to the top of the league.”

-But this is less about Newton as it is about Belichick, whose long and short-term moves have netted the Patriots six Super Bowl wins, nine Super Bowl appearances and a record 0f 237-83 over the past 20 seasons.
+But this is less about Newton as it is about Belichick, whose long and short-term moves have netted the Patriots six Super Bowl wins, nine Super Bowl appearances and a record of 237-83 over the past 20 seasons.

 This is the guy who drafted Brady in the sixth round and decided to keep riding him once Drew Bledsoe got healthy.
 This is the guy who traded a fourth-round pick to the Raiders for Randy Moss in 2007, when Moss caught a record 23 touchdown passes and the Pats went 16-0.